Yfatou/Scrape/README.md

 ## How to setup the scrape app locally
 To use this application from a local environment, the following steps will be necessary:

-Open the repo and execute the following in the bash terminal.
-Doing so should install the application's dependencies: npm i
-Run the application from the command line: node server.js

  1. Make sure that Node.js, npm and MongoDB are installed on your machine.